Excellence That Transforms Lives ®

 Since the opening of our first retirement community in 1961, we have expanded our mission to include full-service retirement communities, affordable housing, an array of health care services, and housing for the disabled and other vulnerable populations.
 Today National Church Residences has 340 communities in 27 states and Puerto Rico.
 Find a community today.

 Does National Church Residences offer seniors independent living options other than low-income housing?

 Yes.
 National Church Residences is working to advance better living for all seniors so they can remain home for life.
 We have Senior Living homes for a diverse array of income levels.
 Our first community, Bristol Village in Waverly, Ohio, was a market-rate community that opened in 1962.
 Our other Senior Living communities include First Community Village in Upper Arlington, Ohio, Water's Edge of Bradenton in Bradenton, Florida, Legacy Village in Xenia, Ohio, Bristol Village in Waverly, Ohio, and Water's Edge of Lake Wales in Lake Wales, Florida.
-The latest Senior Living community, Inniswood Village, is scheduled to open in two phases during 2017 in Westerville, Ohio.
+The latest Senior Living community, Inniswood Village, has opened Phase 1 ... the Brookwood ... with Phase 2, the Blendon, scheduled to open in March 2018 in Westerville, Ohio.

 What are some of the options for getting help for my aging parent?